davidcarmo23/Apontamentos/MEI/Qualidade de Software/Aula 4.md

 ![[Pasted image 20221011201810.png]]

 # Verification
-Ensuring that an implementation conforms to its specification *AKA* -
+- Ensuring that an implementation conforms to its specification *AKA* -> Under these conditions, does the software work?
+- Proper V&V produces dependable software
+	**Testing is the primary verification activity**
 # Software Testing
 ## Bugs ?
 What are those?
 ## Faults and Failures